202212-GIZ-YE-FEW/recoded_student-store_codeForce-cap/README.md

 - Not using the name of the software or its contributors to endorse or promote products derived from the software without permission
 - Not holding the software or its contributors liable for any damages or liabilities arising from the use of the software

-By contributing to the Student Store software project, you agree to license your contributions under the Apache License, Version 2.0 and to adhere to the conditions of this license.
+By contributing to the Student Store project, you agree to license your contributions under the Apache License, Version 2.0 and to adhere to the conditions of this license.
 This helps to ensure that the software remains open and accessible to all, and that the contributions of all contributors are protected and respected.